zhuy16/NIEHS_NGS_Workshop/README.md

 The README.md contains information to set up the workplace. <br>

 Briefly,
-This is a 2-day (4hr each day) workshop on NGS data analysis.<br>
-We will use biowulf HPC as the computation environment, and use jupyter lab as an interface <br>
-Aims: to provide an overview of NGS analysis workflow for scRNA-seq, bulk RNA-seq, and ChIP-seq. <br>
-Prerequisite: comfortable with shell scripts, R, and python codes.

 On the 1st day, I will start from NGS_Workshop_Day1.pdf from the resources folder, do a ~30mins presentation.<br>
 This will help setting up the working environment and get background knowledge on single-cell RNA-seq. <br>
-The presentation will be followed by practical exercises in the scRNA-seq/notebooks folder.
+The presentation will be followed by practical exercises in the scRNA-seq/notebooks folder.<br>

 On the 2nd day, I will start from the NGS_Workshop_Day2.pdf file to do a presentation, which will be followed by exercise in the bulk-RNA and ChIP-seq folder.